AWegnerGitHub/awegnergithub.github.io-content/2017_05_22_stackoverflows_problem_feedback_from_experienced_user.md

 ### Mobile App

 A recent announcement (as in last week, at the time of this post) announced a new [Stack Overflow mobile application][17].
 The community response was not positive.
 Users asked why a new application was being built when one already existed (the response was "branding").
-Users asked why the new app was less functional than the existing one (it's limited to Stack Overflow verus the entire Stack Exchange network).
+Users asked why the new app was less functional than the existing one (it's limited to Stack Overflow versus the entire Stack Exchange network).
 Users asked why it took a year to develop and why the existing application hasn't received bug fixes in that year.

 I think one of the most disappointing things about this is a [response][18] I received in the comments from the VP of Engineering: